sasagawa888/eisl/documents/UNICODE.md

 # Unicode support
 The ISLisp standard does not define Unicode.
-Extended independently with Easy-ISLisp.
+Extended independently in Easy-ISLisp.
 Unicode is only available for strings and characters.

 # Extended functions